PGM-Lab/InferPy/docs/notes/getting30s.rst

-Afterward, we define the parameters of our inference algorithm and fit the data to the model.
+Afterwards, we define the parameters of the inference algorithm and fit the model to the data.